tmc/langchaingo/docs/docs/index.md

 These modules are, in increasing order of complexity:

-- [Models](./modules/models/): This includes integrations with a variety of LLMs, Chat Models and Embeddings models.
+- [Models](./modules/model_io/models/): This includes integrations with a variety of LLMs, Chat Models and Embeddings models.

-- [Prompts](./modules/prompts/): This includes prompt Templates and functionality to work with prompts like Output Parsers and Example Selectors
+- [Prompts](./modules/model_io/prompts/): This includes prompt Templates and functionality to work with prompts like Output Parsers and Example Selectors

-- [Indexes](./modules/indexes/): This includes patterns and functionality for working with your own data, and making it ready to interact with language models (including document loaders, vectorstores, text splitters and retrievers).
+- [Data connection](./modules/data_connection/): This includes patterns and functionality for working with your own data, and making it ready to interact with language models (including document loaders, vectorstores, text splitters and retrievers).

+- [Chains](./modules/chains/): Chains go beyond just a single LLM call, and are sequences of calls (whether to an LLM or a different utility).
+LangChain provides a standard interface for chains, lots of integrations with other tools, and end-to-end chains for common applications.

 - [Memory](./modules/memory/): Memory is the concept of persisting state between calls of a chain/agent.
 LangChain provides a standard interface for memory, a collection of memory implementations, and examples of chains/agents that use memory.

-- [Chains](./modules/chains/): Chains go beyond just a single LLM call, and are sequences of calls (whether to an LLM or a different utility).
-LangChain provides a standard interface for chains, lots of integrations with other tools, and end-to-end chains for common applications.

 - [Agents](./modules/agents/): Agents involve an LLM making decisions about which Actions to take, taking that Action, seeing an Observation, and repeating that until done.
 LangChain provides a standard interface for agents, a selection of agents to choose from, and examples of end-to-end agents.